Under the Taliban

 Among them is the photograph of a young woman in a burqa and shadow falling transversely across her face.
 In her hands, she holds her diploma from a vocational school which has an ID photo attached to the certificate as evidence of who she was prior to the Taliban seizure of power.
 Under Taliban rule, her education and career goals stopped and she became faceless, hidden under the burqa, which she had not worn before.

-“Considering the enormity of the billions spent and lives lost in the U.S. war in Afghanistan, it’s a bit ironic, in a kind of tragic way that this photo essay, taken before September 11, 2001, is so often mistaken for contemporaneous images”, says Nina and adds, “in a way, it speaks to the failure of military solutions to transform society, especially one like Afghanistan that has been bombed to oblivion, generation after generation, and used as a kind of play thing by superpowers and ideologues, both Muslim and Christian.”
+In a way, it speaks to the failure of military solutions to transform society, especially one like Afghanistan that has been bombed to oblivion, generation after generation, and used as a kind of play thing by superpowers and ideologues, both Muslim and Christian.